amysimmons/testing-javascript/README.md

 We add `"precommit": "npm run validate"` to our `package.json` scripts, so that our validate script runs when people attempt to commit their code.

-The commit will fail if there are any lint, prettier or flow errors.
+The commit will fail if there are any lint, prettier or flow errors, and the person will have to go and fix them.

+But it turns out for ESLint and Prettier, we can fix the errors for them.

 ### Auto fixing ESLint and Prettier errors

 We can automatically fix ESLint and Prettier errors when a person commmits their code, rather than telling them where the errors are and having to fix it themselves.
 Flow however still needs to be run across all files, regardless of which ones have changed.
+To do this, we use `lint-staged`.

 #### Installing lint-staged